Food Pantry

 Families and individuals in need often must choose between putting food on the table or paying rent, a utility bill, medical bill, or car repair.
 The effects of food insecurity can lead to physical and mental health complications.
 Children who are hungry fail to grow and thrive.

 ICM strives to provide nutritious food for our clients.
-In the first six months of 2022, the ICM Food Pantry gave food to more than 2,200 individuals, and we are on track to supply over 2,800 more people with food in the second half of 2022.
+In 2023, the ICM Food Pantry gave food to more than 3,100 individuals and delivered groceries, monthly, to 33 homebound seniors.